-If there are welfare concerns, workers can also be moved to a new employer.
+In certain cases, if there are welfare concerns, workers can be moved to a new employer.

 Contacts

 Workers and other stakeholders in the scheme are provided support and can make complaints and raise concerns via a number of channels and do so regularly.